An engaging and up-to-date Economics specification to inspire, challenge and motivate every student.

 Re-sits

-Students can re-sit units.
-The best result for each unit will count towards the qualification grade.
+- The best result for each unit will count towards the final qualification.

 Take a look at: